kidGodzilla/jQuery-Motion-Blur-Gallery/README.md

 # Supported Browsers

 Currently, this effect is only supported by *Google Chrome*.
+However, it degrades gracefully on other browsers to perform similarly to most other carousels.

 # Usage